-The William P. Clements Center for Southwest Studies welcomes applications for residential research fellowships.
-Clements Center Research Fellowships provide senior or junior scholars with an essential element for producing successful books, and that is time.
-Scholars not only need time to do research, a task that often requires travel, but as Pauline Yu, the president of the American Council of Learned Societies has written, "Scholars need time to write.
+The William P. Clements Center for Southwest Studies welcomes applications for its four residential research fellowships, which provide junior and senior scholars with an essential element for producing successful books: time.
+As Pauline Yu, former President of the American Council of Learned Societies, once explained: “Scholars need time to write.
 In the humanities the expression of the idea is the source of its power, and crafting that expression is essential to the process of research.”

-Fellowships are for a full academic year (nine months, typically coincidental with SMU’s academic calendar).
-Competition is open to individuals in any field in the humanities or social sciences doing research on Texas, the American Southwest (including California in all periods), or the U.S.-Mexico borderlands.
-The fellowships are designed to provide time for senior or junior scholars to bring their book-length manuscripts to completion.
+Our residential fellowships are for a full academic year (nine months, typically coincidental with SMU’s academic calendar).
+Competition is open to Ph.D.-holding individuals in any field in the humanities or social sciences conducting research on Texas, the American Southwest (including California in all periods), or the U.S.-Mexico borderlands, as well as comparative projects with at least one foot in the region.

 There are four fellowships available:

-The Bill & Rita Clements Senior Fellowship for the Study of Southwestern America carries a stipend of $65,000 and is funded by an anonymous donor in honor of Rita Clements and in memory of the late Bill Clements, supports work on Texas, the Southwest, or the U.S.-Mexico borderlands by an established scholar developing a second (or third &c.) book.
+(1) The Bill & Rita Clements Senior Fellowship for the Study of Southwestern America carries a stipend of $65,000 and is funded by an anonymous donor in memory of Bill & Rita Clements.
+This senior fellowship supports work on Texas, the Southwest, or the U.S.-Mexico borderlands by an established scholar developing a second (or third &c.) book.

-The David J. Weber for the Study of Southwestern America carries a stipend of $50,000 and is funded by the late Bill Clements, and an anonymous donor, in memory of the late David J. Weber, supports work on Texas, the Southwest, or the U.S.-Mexico borderlands by a scholar developing a first book.
+(1) The David J. Weber Fellowship for the Study of Southwestern America carries a stipend of $50,000 and is funded by the late Bill & Rita Clements as well as an anonymous donor in memory of David J. Weber.
+This fellowship supports work on Texas, the Southwest, or the U.S.-Mexico borderlands by a scholar developing a first book.

-And two (2) Bill & Rita Clements Fellowships for the Study of Southwestern America carries a stipend of $50,000 and is funded by the late Rita and Bill Clements, and the late Louis Beecherl.
+(2) The Bill & Rita Clements Fellowships for the Study of Southwestern America carries a stipend of $50,000 and is funded by the late Bill & Rita Clements as well as the late Louis Beecherl.
 This fellowship supports work on Texas, the Southwest, or the U.S.-Mexico borderlands by two scholars developing first books.